Madison Snowfall Totals & Accumulation Averages

 Most days of snowfall in Madison leave just a skiff, amounting to less than an inch, of fresh snow on the ground.
 For 15 days a year on average, the amount of new snow totals at least an inch.

 Snowstorms of over five inches a day normally occur a couple times a year.
-But major blizzards that dump ten inches or more in one day are rare events.
+But major blizzards that dump ten inches or more in one day are rare events that don't show up every year.

 How Much Snow Normally Accumulates in Madison

-For more than two-thirds of winter days, Madison has at least an inch of snow on the ground.
+For about half of winter days, Madison has at least three inches of snow on the ground.

 Snow mostly accumulates during January and February.
-Typically, on six days in January, plus four or five days in February and another three in December, the snow covering Madison gets to ten or more inches deep.
+Typically, on three days in January and in February, the snow covering Madison gets to ten or more inches deep.